questianon/sdupdates/README.md

 ->Find downloads and links here: https://rentry.org/sdgoldmine<- ->Old stuff here https://rentry.org/oldsdupdates<-

-!!! danger Warnings:

-	1. Monitor your GPU temps and increase cooling and/or undervolt them if you need to.
-There have been claims of GPU issues due to high temps.

 All rentry links are ended with a '.org' here and can be changed to a '.co'.
 Also, use incognito/private browsing when opening google links, else you lose your anonymity / someone may dox you

 ## Contact